Polsiv/Tables/README.md

 # Tables

-Little course for tables I took, that was coolto know.
+Little course for tables I took, that was cool tbh.

 Not official anyways.